- Stobart focused on expanding Southend Airport

 Within the aviation arm, the company owns London’s Southend Airport.

-Stobart has been ramping up investment at the airport after selling its regional airline and aircraft leasing businesses to Connect Airways – the joint venture it set up with Virgin Atlantic and Cyrus Capital.
+Stobart has been ramping up investment at the airport after selling its regional airline and aircraft leasing businesses.

 Stobart’s energy services division delivers waste wood and other waste-derived fuels to biomass plants in the UK.

-The rail and civils unit provides specialist rail, civil and infrastructure engineering and management services to customers such as Network Rail.
+The rail and civils unit provides specialist rail, civil and infrastructure engineering and management services to Network Rail.

 How it's doing